Recruitment & Training to Unlock Research Potential in Science Program

 - Completed Application

-- Recommendation letters must be current (less than 6 months old), signed and in a sealed envelope on school letterhead
+- Recommendation letters must be current (less than 6 months old) and signed.

 - The Recommender should describe their relationship to the applicant, including how long they have known the applicant and the nature of their interaction(s), the Recommender should comment on the applicant’s academic and scientific merit including his/her aptitude for pursuing an advanced degree